cdk-patterns/serverless/the-dynamo-streamer/README.md

 # The Dynamo Streamer

-This pattern was taken from from this [Tweet](https://twitter.com/edjgeek/status/1220227872511496192?s=20) by [Eric Johnson](https://twitter.com/edjgeek)
+The Dynamo Streamer pattern was taken from from this [Tweet](https://twitter.com/edjgeek/status/1220227872511496192?s=20) by [Eric Johnson](https://twitter.com/edjgeek).
+If I find a slidedeck, blogpost or recorded presentation later I will add the link.

-This is a variation on [The Simple Webservice](../the-simple-webservice/README.md) pattern only instead of a lambda being connected to the apigateway, the dynamodb is connected directly and the api gateway uses templates to transform the incoming message to insert the data.
-The lambda that listens for events coming from dynamo can be used to do data transforms after insertion meaning if an error occurs you lose no data.
+This is a variation on [The Simple Webservice](../the-simple-webservice/README.md) pattern from Jeremy Daly only instead of a lambda being connected to the apigateway, the dynamodb is connected directly and the api gateway uses templates to transform the incoming message to insert the data.
+A lambda then listens for events coming from dynamodb streams and can be used to do data transforms after insertion meaning if an error occurs you lose no data.

 "When thinking about #Serverless architectures, consider how much of your processing can happen AFTER the data is saved.
 Thinking asynchronously can lead to greater resiliency and often, less code."